swaroopgj/reprclust/README.md

 ## Description
 This is a work in progress to investigate cluster solutions of task-based representational geometries.
 See below for poster presentations.

+**This is still in developmental stage, the API can break from one version to another, although I'll try my best to avoid this.**

 ## Presentations and Posters
 - S. A. Nastase.
 Clustering Cortical Searchlights Based on Shared Representational Geometry.
 Talk given at OHBM, June 2015, Honolulu.
 - [M. Visconti di Oleggio Castello\*, S. A. Nastase\*, J. V. Haxby, M. I. Gobbini, and Y. O. Halchenko.
 Clustering Cortical Searchlights Based on Shared Representational Geometry.
 Organization for Human Brain Mapping, Honolulu, June 2015.](https://www.dartmouth.edu/~mvisconti/media/poster/VN+OHBM15.pdf)